-Elon Musk, Tesla Motors Inc. (TSLA) chief executive officer, said a victory by Republican Mitt Romney in this year’s U.S. presidential election would have only a “minor impact” on the nation’s electric-car market.
+Elon Musk, Tesla Motors Inc. (TSLA:US) chief executive officer, said a victory by Republican Mitt Romney in this year’s U.S. presidential election would have only a “minor impact” on the nation’s electric-car market.

 Tesla delivered its first Model S sedans to retail customers on June 22 at a ceremony at the company’s Fremont, California, plant marking the start of production.
 Tesla opened the factory with a low-interest loan obtained in 2009 under a federal program Romney often criticizes in campaign speeches.